cstegel/wifi-camera-streamer/README.md

 # Overview

-network_camera is meant as a module to set up video streaming between two devices that are connected with WIFI-direct.
+network_camera is meant as a module to set up video streaming between two devices via WIFI-direct.
 It aims to have low latency for transmitting 720p@60fps while being transmitted from a small device such as an Odroid C1.

 This is a work-in-progress.
 Currently it will only stream locally to the same device.